 - Entry: Only take a sell position after the chart has validated the reversal signal.

-- Stop loss: Place your stop loss just beyond the recent peak.
+- Stop loss: Place the stop loss just beyond the recent peak.

 4.3.
 The OBV and Moving Average Combo Strategy